 Careers in Computer Animation

 There has never been a better time for international students working toward careers in computer animation.
-The number of computer animation jobs continues to rise as an increasing number of sectors come to incorporate and rely upon digital animations and effects.
-The work they do is everywhere.
+Work for computer animators can be found everywhere.
 Digital effects and animations are ubiquitous in film, television, advertising, and web content.
 However, the entertainment industry is not the only option for international students hoping to secure jobs in computer animation.
 For instance, forensic science and medicine are increasingly utilizing the skills of computer animators for reconstructions and modeling.

 Given the expansive growth of the field, careers in computer animation are more available than ever before.
-Moreover, the benefits and starting salaries of most jobs in computer animation continue to climb.
-Thus, it is no surprise more and more international students are taking advantage of this opportunity.
+Additionally, the benefits and starting salaries of most jobs in computer animation continue to climb.
+It is no surprise, then, that more and more international students are taking advantage of this opportunity.
 This article will identify some potential careers in computer animation, provide salary information regarding those careers, and clarify which academic paths prepare graduates for which positions.

 Skills for Computer Animation Graduates